Calendars

 Egyptian Calendar

 In any given kingdom, the calendar used was dictated by who was in charge and what things were important.
 Most calendars started in the spring, but not all.
-In order to perpetuate the myth that the king was a god, great pains would be taken to know when a certain star or constellation might ascend or decline.
+To perpetuate the myth that the king was a god, great pains would be taken to know when a certain star or constellation might ascend or decline.
 This would then dictate when a coronation would take place or what date one would use for the birthday or wedding of a god-king or other leaders.
 One could become rich if one were able to ascertain this kind of information for the king or leader.

-It was not until Pope Gregory XIII, in 1582, that a reliable method of time keeping was devised for the solar calendar.
+It was not until Pope Gregory XIII, in 1582, that a reliable method of timekeeping was devised for the solar calendar.
 Roman Catholic countries adopted the Gregorian calendar immediately by order of the Pope.
 Protestant countries, being naturally suspicious of the Pope, did not readily accept the calendar but did slowly follow suit over the next two hundred years or so, Greece held out till 1923.
-The protestant nation understood the Pope was the anti-christ fulfilling prophecy by changing times [Dan 7:25], but begrudgingly realized that it was more accurate than the pagan Julian calendar they were using.
+The protestant nation understood the Pope was the antichrist fulfilling prophecy by changing times [Dan 7:25], but begrudgingly realized that it was more accurate than the pagan Julian calendar they were using.
 This is why people like George Washington and Beethoven will have two birthdays listed; they were born in the year their country changed over to the Gregorian calendar.

 Roman Calendar